.jpg)

 If youâre looking for a crypto tax software to use with TaxAct, consider CoinLedger.Â

-The simplest platform on the market: You donât need to be a tech or finance expert to use the platform.
+User friendly: You donât need to be a tech or finance expert to use the platform.
 CoinLedger is easy-to-use and designed for the everyday crypto investor.Â

-Donât venture into tax season alone: If you have any questions during any step of the process, our support team is ready and available for all of our customers.Â
+Customer support: If you have any questions during any step of the process, our customer support team is ready to answer your questions on email and live chat.Â

 Interested in getting started?
 Generate a free preview report today.Â